andrew0harney/cohortAnalysis/README.md

 ### Overview
 A sample of Django code to produce an upper triangular heatmap of cohort analysis.
 Each tab is an analysis for a stage in your funnel.
-You will probably need to modify this quite a bit for you use case, but hopefully it will give you some useful pointers.
+You will probably need to modify this quite a bit for your use case, but hopefully it will give you some useful pointers.

 ### Usage
 The main class is funnelAnalsysis.
 You can simply add stages in your funnel by providing stage functions to this class.